JazminVidal/gop-dnn-epadb/README.md

 and development of pronunciation assessment systems.
 The database includes recordings from 50 non-native speakers of English, 25 male and 25 female, whose first language (L1) is Spanish from Argentina (mainly of the Rio de la Plata dialect).
 Each speaker recorded 64 short English phrases phonetically balanced and specifically designed to globally contain all the sounds difficult to pronounce for the target population.
-All recordings were annotated at phone level by expert raters.
+All recordings are annotated at phone level by expert raters.

-For more information on the database, please refer to the [documentation]() or [publication]()
+For more information on the database, please refer to the [publication](https://www.isca-speech.org/archive/Interspeech_2019/abstracts/1839.html).

-If you are only looking for the EpaDB corpus, you can download it from this [link](https://www.dropbox.com/s/hnbjcaloag6pumc/epadb_30.zip?dl=0).
+If you are only looking for the EpaDB corpus, you can download it from this [link]().

 ## Prerequisites